apache/trafficcontrol/PULL_REQUEST_TEMPLATE.md

 - [ ] Traffic Vault
 - [ ] Other _________

 #### What is the best way to verify this PR?
-Please include steps or tests.
+Please include manual steps or automated tests.
 #### (If no tests are part of this PR, please provide explanation as to why no tests are included.)